hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/api/models/request_parameters.rst

-# Example tests demonstrating how to test class attributes in a more general way.
+# Example tests demonStarting how to test class attributes in a more general way.
 # Using strings as an example since there is no other way to test an enum value

 def test_product_type_has_all():